 The thing is, multi-tasking doesn’t work.
 It actually lowers your quality of work and efficiency.

-Instead of multi-tasking, start devoting a block of time to a single activity.
+The third calendar best practice is to stop multitasking and start devoting a block of time to a single activity.
 This way you’re giving that task your full attention and are able to complete it before moving-on to something else.

 For example, you could block-out nine a.m. to noon for work.
 During this block of time you do nothing else except work.
 If you have emails or calls to return, then block out a time for that task.
 I’ve also found blocking out time for lunch prevents me from scheduling anything during this time I need to recharge.